edbennett/snakemake-novice-lattice/episodes/awkward.md

 ## Restricted spectrum

-Define a rule `restricted_spectrum` that generates a plot of the vector mass against the pseudoscalar mass (both in lattice units), that only plots data where $\beta$ is below a specified value `beta0`, which is included in the filename.
+Define a rule `restricted_spectrum` that generates a plot of the pseudoscalar decay constant against its mass (both in lattice units), that only plots data where $\beta$ is below a specified value `beta0`, which is included in the filename.